-Call for Academic Papers\ Call for Research Papers: - 2024 volume 7 issue 4 - July - August:- International Journal of Applied Science and Research [IJASR]
+Call for Academic Papers\ Call for Research Papers: - 2025 Volume 8 Issue 2 - March - April:- International Journal of Applied Science and Research [IJASR]

 International Journal of Applied Science and Research [IJASR] is multidisciplinary double-blind peer-reviewed, open-access journal intended to publish original research papers in all main branches of science (All scientific disciplines) a peer reviewed refereed bimonthly journal that publishes empirical, conceptual and review papers of exceptional quality that contribute to enrich business administration thinking .The objective of the Journal is to disseminate knowledge, which ensures good practice of professional management and its focal point is on research and reflections relevant to academicians and practicing managers/Administrators for sustainable Applied Science and Research changes.